islahh/jsnad-certification-prep/8_node_error_handling.md

 ### Developer errors:

-- Invalid input is one example of developer error.
+- Invalid type *(sending wrong var type for a function)* is one example of developer error.
 - **Recovery strategy**: In the case of a developer error the program should not attempt to continue running and should instead crash with a helpful description so that the developer can address their mistake.

 ## Throwing